 • 11 Feb - 13 Feb

-We meet Friday evenings at a specified München Ubahn Station to leave for the weekends.
+We meet Friday evenings at a specified München Ubahn Station to leave for the Learn To Ski weekends.
 You return in Munich at an sbahn or ubahn station convenient to your driver.

 We discuss the ski course costs in detail at the InfoEve.
 The InfoEve itself is free and non-binding.
 Suffice it to say that Parallel Skiing is cheaper than the Munich ski schools.
 You might think it would be cheaper to not sleep over, but we get lots of added value by using our lodging's groundfloor pub in the evenings for part of your ski course.
 And although you spend on lodging, you save on petrol that you would need if you made two day trips.
 Not to mention the extra time we would spend stuck on the motorway in Bavaria.

 But the big advantage in the cost of our beginner ski course is that using the short ski method you will learn gobs faster so you dont need as many ski lessons before you can ski the whole resort on your own and with parallel turns.
-And Parallel Skiing Munich is the only one around that uses the short ski method with direct parallel.
+And Parallel Skiing Munich is the only beginner ski course or Learn to Ski Program in Munich that uses the short ski method with direct parallel.

 If you're interested please contact Parallel Skiing Munich to get on our mailing list.
 Once you have confirmed adding email@example.com to your contacts list, I'll send you an InfoEve announcement and put you on the mailing list.
 You will get very specific instructions how to meet up at the given München Ubahn station before your InfoEve.